ProAccess/MakeMyHOAok/HOA Cert Program.md

 This description and proposal for a voluntary state-sanctioned program to promote participation on and education for community association boards is being circulated within the industry for discussion.
 Comments and suggestions are requested.
 Please forward to George Markle, george\@proaccess.com.

-Exhibit A --- Proposed statute enabling creation of BCCAD
+<a name="statue_enabling_creation"></a>Exhibit A — Proposed statute enabling creation of BCCAD
 =========================================================
 Proposed new Civil Code Section 6200
 ------------------------------------
 A new Section 6200 would be added to Civil Code Division 4, Part 5, Chapter 12:

-Chapter 12 --- CERTIFIED COMMUNITY ASSOCIATION DIRECTOR
+Chapter 12 — CERTIFIED COMMUNITY ASSOCIATION DIRECTOR

 6200 For purposes of this chapter, the following definitions apply: